aws-samples/sample-secure-transfer-family-code/README.md

 ## 🚫 Limitations

-1. **GuardDuty Dependency**: The solution relies entirely on GuardDuty Malware Protection for S3 for malware scanning.
-If this service is unavailable or experiences delays, the file processing workflow will be affected.

-2. **Scanning Limitations**: GuardDuty Malware Protection for S3 has certain limitations:
+1. **Scanning Limitations**: GuardDuty Malware Protection for S3 has certain limitations:
-   - Maximum file size for scanning (currently 4GB)
+   - Maximum file size for scanning
    - Certain file types may not be scannable
    - Scanning occurs asynchronously and may take time for large files

-3. **Authentication Method**: The solution uses Cognito username/password authentication only.
+2. **Authentication Method**: The solution uses Cognito username/password authentication only.
 Certificate-based or other authentication methods are not supported in this template.

-4. **IP-Based Access Control**: The solution implements IP-based access control through security groups only.
+3. **IP-Based Access Control**: The solution implements IP-based access control through security groups only.

-5. **Scaling Considerations**:
+4. **Scaling Considerations**:
    - The solution uses a fixed number of Elastic IPs and subnets
    - For high-volume transfers, you may need to adjust Lambda concurrency limits

-6. **Cost Implications**:
+5. **Cost Implications**:
    - Running multiple VPC endpoints incurs costs
    - GuardDuty Malware Protection for S3 has associated costs based on the amount of data scanned
    - S3 storage and data transfer costs will apply

-7. **Regional Availability**: Some services used may not be available in all AWS regions

-8. **Monitoring Limitations**: While the solution provides basic monitoring through CloudWatch, it does not include advanced monitoring or alerting for performance metrics.
+6. **Monitoring Limitations**: While the solution provides basic monitoring through CloudWatch, it does not include advanced monitoring or alerting for performance metrics.

-9. **No Multi-Factor Authentication**: The template does not configure MFA for Cognito users by default.
+7. **No Multi-Factor Authentication**: The template does not configure MFA for Cognito users by default.

 ## 🔍 Detailed Component Architecture